marciofrayze/rackstep/README.md

 RackStep still in very early stage of development and testing.
 Right now there is only one website that was built using it: [Ninirc.com](http://ninirc.com)

+## What's next?

+We are working on a new Routing system!
+The new Router will keep simple things simple, yet allow more complex routes (eg. path parameters).

 ## Author

 RackStep is developed by Marcio Frayze David - mfdavid@gmail.com.